 At Innamincka, a small settlement 821km north-east of Adelaide – with a population of about a dozen people – there’s a monument to the thirsts of outback Australians.

-The bottle dump, behind the Innamincka pub, grew to be 200m long and two metres high, during the 1920s.
+The bottle dump, behind the Innamincka pub, grew to be 200 metres long and two metres high, during the 1920s.
 Today though it is far reduced in size.
-The bottle dump became a tourist attraction, known far and wide.
+The pile of ‘dead marines*‘, as empty beer bottles were commonly called during these times, became a tourist attraction, known far and wide.
 The Queensland Times reported on Saturday 8 January 1927:

 MONUMENT IN BOTTLES